taltechnlp/est-asr-pipeline/README.md

 -   `--do_punctuation true|false` - Whether to attempt punctuation recovery and add punctuation to the transcribed text.
 By default `true`.
 -   `--do_language_id true|false` - Whether to apply a language ID model to discard speech segements that are not in Estonian.
 By default `true`.

-### N-Best Beam Search
+### N-Best Beam Search with Speaker-Turn Alignment

-The pipeline now supports generating **5 alternative transcription hypotheses** using beam search with temperature variation.
+The pipeline now supports generating **5 alternative transcription hypotheses** using beam search aligned to complete speaker turns.
 The output includes:

 - **Best hypothesis** with word-level timestamps and speaker diarization
-- **5 alternative transcriptions** per segment with confidence scores (avg_logprob)
+- **5 alternative transcriptions** per speaker turn with confidence scores (avg_logprob)
-- **JSON-only output** containing both the aligned best result and segment-level alternatives
+- **JSON-only output** containing both the aligned best result and turn-level alternatives

-The n-best functionality uses a custom faster-whisper implementation that generates multiple hypotheses through temperature sampling (0.0, 0.1, 0.2, 0.3, 0.4), providing genuine transcription variations for each audio segment.
+Key improvements:
+- **Speaker-turn-based segmentation**: N-best alternatives are generated for complete speaker turns, not arbitrary time segments
+- **Diarization-aware processing**: Each speaker segment is processed individually to maintain speaker boundaries
+- **Full-turn alternatives**: Each n-best hypothesis represents a complete utterance from a single speaker

+The n-best functionality uses a custom segment-aware whisper implementation that respects speaker diarization results, ensuring that alternative transcriptions correspond to meaningful speech units rather than random time slices.

 ### Schema Definitions